Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

 Now that we have the desired pods we can expose their ports:

 .. code-block::
+   :caption: ports 8265 and 8888 are the the default ports for each service

         $  kubectl port-forward <NAMESPACE>-kuberay-head-<POD_ID> 8265
         $  kubectl port-forward <NAMESPACE>-jupyter-<POD_ID> 8888